 Most of us eat the banana without giving the soft, mushy peel a second thought.
 Here’s why that’s a mistake: “Bananas contain tryptophan, which boosts serotonin ‘the happiness hormone’ to help with mood regulation and nerve impulses,” says Popeck.
 A few creative ways to use the peel: First off, go ripe.
 “Riper peels are softer, thinner, and tastier,” says Popeck.
 Cook or boil for at least 10 minutes to soften.
 You can add to smoothies, stir-fries, or soups.
 Or, you can puree and add to muffin or cake batter.
 And, for a treat, simply slice and bake a banana with the skin on, she suggests.

-Learn more ways to use banana peels around the house!
+Learn more ways to use banana peels all around the house.

 Watermelon rind and seeds